sadanand-singh/Blog/stories/projects.rst

 .. admonition:: **Kaggle Competitions**

-    Python code and notebooks for different `Kaggle <https://www.kaggle.com/>`_ competitions that I have partitioned in.
-The repositories (Names starting with *kaggle*) can be found on my `Github <https://github.com/sadanand-singh/>`_ account page.
+    Python code and notebooks for different `Kaggle <https://www.kaggle.com/>`_ competitions that I have participated.
+The repositories (names starting with *kaggle*) can be found on my `Github <https://github.com/sadanand-singh/>`_ account page.

 .. admonition:: **TicTacToe in Qt5**